SIDLAD/CS_F363_Proj/README.md

 - Run: ```gcc driver.c && ./a.out``` to see the working and output

 - TODO:
-- - @Siddharth will get done with the algorithm for computeFirstAndFollow
-- - @Vedang will write code for creating First.txt and Follow.txt files.
+- - Write code for creating First.txt and Follow.txt files.
 Note that you need to use the function firstOfNT to get the first of Non-Terminal.
+Also, note that while printing the follow of a non-terminal, in the terminalBucketSet corresponding to the followset of that terminal, the position of EPS is replaced with ENDOFFILE, as EPS cannot be part of any followset